appseconnect/docs/_posts/Deployment/2018-12-12-upgradation and migration.md

 * Follow **Update Configuration, Update Adapters,Update Value Map** from agent setting options.

-**Protip:** Doing this removes existing adapter data and configuration from your agent.
+**Note: Doing this removes existing adapter data and configuration from your agent.
 Hence after Upgrading and opening Agent, you will see a blank page in the Agent.
-            Update your adapters and configuration before proceeding with any other processes for an agent {: .notice--info}.
+Update your adapters and configuration before proceeding with any other processes for an agent**